-At left, Sonar Page menu with Chart Speed command selected.
-At right, Chart Speed Control Bar.
+Sonar Page menu with Chart Speed command selected (left);.
+The Chart Speed Control Bar (right).

 If you do experiment with chart speed, remember to reset it to maximum when you resume trolling or moving across the water at higher speed.
 To change chart speed: